Solange Berchemin stays at the historic L’Hotel Du Chateau in Carcassonne.

 L’Hotel Du Chateau advertises cookery lessons.
 Online Hotel Bookers offer rates starts from £115 for a double in low season breakfast not included.

-The airport bus which depart soon after each plane arrival stops across from the Hotel du Chateau.
+The airport bus which departs soon after each plane arrival stops across from the Hotel du Chateau.
 The trip by bus to the airport takes 20 minutes depending on the traffic.
 Taxi-ride is less than 10 minutes.